haghard/docker-compose-akka-cluster/README.md

 Goals: lossless deployment, back-pressure throughout the whole req/res pipeline.

 We have 2 nodes Alice and Bob.
 Both host actors and accept incoming requests via rest api.
-When we shutdown either of node we could lose request.
+When we shutdown either of nodes we could lose request.
 In particular, if we shutdown Bob while actors on Bob haven't yet replied to actors on Alice, the requests that have started on Alice won't be completed.
 The solution being is that leaving nodes should drain both incoming and outgoing channels.
 Draining of incoming(local) requests channel (what CoordinatedShutdown gives you) is not enough.